ethxnwzng/CMSI3801/exercises/hw4.md

 1) In Java, which keywords (if any) are used to indicate a class may have (a) no instances, (b) only a fixed number of instances, (c) no subclasses, (d) only a fixed number of subclasses.

-a) in java the keyword to indicate a class will not have any instances is abstract. essentially you cannot create objects of this class
+a) In java the keyword to indicate a class will not have any instances is "abstract".
+Essentially you cannot create objects of this class.

-b) the keyword for defining a class with only a fixed number of instances is "enum". enum defines a fixed set of instances (its constants)
+b) The keyword for defining a class with only a fixed number of instances is "enum". enum defines a class with a fixed set of instances (its constants)

-c) the keyword for used for no subclasses is called "final". a final class cannot be subclassed
+c) The keyword for used for no subclasses is called "final".
+A final class cannot be subclassed

-d) only a fixed number of classes keyword is sealed. a sealed class restricts which classes may extend it
+d) Only a fixed number of classes keyword is "sealed".
+A sealed class restricts which classes may extend it

 2) Very briefly, list the four main differences between a Swift class and a Swift struct.

-Inheritace, Refrences Vs Value Types, Deinitializers, Identity Comparisons
+- Value vs. reference: structs are value types (copied on assignment); classes are reference types (shared references).
+- Inheritance: classes support subclassing; structs do not (both can conform to protocols).
+- Mutation & initialization: struct methods that modify self must be marked mutating and structs get an automatic memberwise initializer; classes use reference semantics and may define deinit.
+- Identity & lifecycle: classes have identity (===), are reference-counted, and can define deinitializers; structs have no identity and are compared by value.

 3) Does Swift have null references?
 If so, show an example.
 If not, how exactly did they prevent this billion dollar mistake?

 Swift does not have null refrences.
-The developers avoided this by creating something called optionals. this is a type that can either hold a value or have no value at all. it allows you to explicitly state uncertainties in the code.
+The developers avoided this by creating something called optionals.
+This is a type that can either hold a value or have no value at all.
+It allows you to explicitly state uncertainties in the code.

 4) Assuming Dog is a subclass of Animal, should you be able to assign an expression of List<Dog> to a variable type constrained as List<Animal> in its declaration?
 Answer not in terms of what some languages do, but what makes the most sense in terms of type safety.